sparkfunX/Qwiic_Pressure-MS5637/README.md

 The original manufacturer TE has written a great Arduino library for the device.
 We've added a heap of examples and new functions to make the sensor even easier to use.
 Search the Arduino Library manager for 'SparkFun MS5637' to get the latest library features.

+This board is one of our many [Qwiic](https://www.sparkfun.com/qwiic) compatible boards!
+Simply plug and go.
+No soldering, no figuring out which is SDA or SCL, and no voltage regulation or translation required!

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [breakout board](https://www.sparkfun.com/products/14688) from SparkFun!